Peter the Wild Boy: Life in Northchurch

 After he was discharged from the supervision of Dr Arbuthnot, he was entrusted to the care of Mrs. Titchbourn, one of the Queen's bedchamber women, with a handsome pension annexed to the charge.
 Mrs. Titchbourn usually spent a few weeks every summer at the house of Mr. James Fenn, a yeoman farmer, at Axter's End, in the parish of Northchurch, Hertfordshire.
 Peter was left there in the care of Mr. Fenn, who was allowed £35 a year for his support and maintenance.
-After the death of Mr. Fenn, Peter was transferred to the care of James's brother, Thomas, at another farmhouse, called Broadway, where he lived with the several successive tenants of that farm, and with the same government pension, to the time of his death.
+After the death of Mr. Fenn, Peter was transferred to the care of James's brother, Thomas, at another farmhouse, called Broadway, where he lived with the several successive tenants of that farm and worked as a farmhand, sustaining on the same government pension to the time of his death.

 In the late summer of 1751, Peter went missing from Broadway Farm and could not be traced.
 Advertisements were placed in newspapers offering a reward for his safe return.
 On 22 October 1751, a fire broke out in the parish of St Andrew's in Norwich.
 As the fire spread, the local gaol became engulfed in smoke and flame.
 The frightened inmates were hastily released and one aroused considerable curiosity on account of his remarkable appearance, excessively hirsute and strong, and the nature of the sounds he made, which led some to describe him as an orangutan.
 Some days later, he was identified as Peter the Wild Boy, possibly through a description of him in the London Evening Post.
 He was returned to Thomas Fenn's farm, and had a special leather collar with his name and address made for him to wear in future, should he ever stray again.

-Peter lived to an estimated 70 years of age.
-He was visited in 1782 by the Scottish philosopher and judge James Burnett and was said to have a healthy complexion with a full white beard and apparently understood what was said to him but was himself only capable of saying the words "Peter" and "King George" and humming a few songs.
+Peter lived to an estimated 70 years of age, having been visited in 1782 by Burnett.
+He was said to have a healthy complexion with a full white beard, while acquiring a taste for food beyond plants and enjoying the simple things of life.
+He had picked up limited speech, capable of saying his name, "King George" and humming a few songs, while understanding what Burnett had said to him, a far cry from his past feral self.
 There is a portrait of the "Wild Boy", depicting a handsome old man with a white beard, in Caulfield's Portraits of Remarkable Persons.

 Death and burial

-Peter died 22 February 1785 and is buried in Northchurch.
+Peter died on 22 February 1785 at his residence and is buried in Northchurch.
 His grave can still be seen in the churchyard of St Mary's Church, Northchurch, directly outside the main door to the church.